A simple, affordable campsite for tents, caravans and motorhomes.

 Set in the beautiful Strumpshaw Hall grounds, there is plenty of room for all types of caravan's, motorhomes and tents.
 With a minutes walk to countryside roads and forests, the hall grounds is the ideal place to come and relax and get away!

-The cost is £10 per night plus electricity.
-The Campsite is available all year round.
+The Campsite is available all year round call or email for current rates.
 For information on Caravan Rallies, please call us.

 Contact us to place a booking or for more info - you can also call us on 01603 717936